 Lan and DeMets (1983) first published the method of using spending functions to set boundaries for group sequential trials.
 In this publication they proposed two specific spending functions: one to approximate an O'Brien-Fleming design and the other to approximate a Pocock design.
 The spending function to approximate O'Brien-Fleming has been generalized as proposed by Liu, et al (2012)

-, the Lan-DeMets (1983) spending function to approximate an O'Brien-Fleming
+With param=1=rho, the Lan-DeMets (1983) spending function to approximate an O'Brien-Fleming

-bound is implemented in the function (sfLDOF()
+bound is implemented in the function (sfLDOF()): $$f(t;

 \alpha)=2-2\Phi\left(\Phi^{-1}(1-\alpha/2)/ t^{\rho/2}\right).$$

-, this is the generalized version of Liu et al (2012).
+For rho otherwise in [.005,2], this is the generalized version of Liu et al (2012).

-is set to 1.
+For param outside of [.005,2], rho is set to 1.
 The Lan-DeMets (1983)

 spending function to approximate a Pocock design is implemented in the

-function sfLDPocock()
+function sfLDPocock():

 $$f(t;\alpha)=\alpha ln(1+(e-1)t).$$ As shown in